AdityaP1502/Desmos-render/backend/README.md

 # Backend connection
-To run the backend connection without processing the frame can achieved by running this command in directory contains backend folder.
+To run the backend connection without processing the frames can be achieved by running this command in the root directory.
 ```shell
 node ./backend/server.js <in_path> <out_path> <total_frames> <batch_size> [start_frame]
 ```